"To provide and manage a range of housing options for the residents of Queen Charlotte/Daajing Giids.”

 Barb has been a resident of Haida Gwaii since 1975.
 Since then she has gained considerable experience working in both the business and non-profit sectors and has engaged in strategic planning exercises in both domains.
 Barb has initiated business and non-profit enterprises in tourism, environmental and industrial areas.
 Her strengths include strong organizational and communication skills, leadership, an understanding of small business regulations as well as working with government agencies.

 The housing sector is relatively new to Barb’s portfolio.
 She previously worked where she could indulge her passion for exploring the natural beauty of these islands.
-Barb has found it to be a great privilege and challenge to help maintain and grow housing opportunities for our island
+Barb has found it to be a great privilege and challenge to help maintain and grow housing opportunities for our island residents.

 The shared love of Haida Gwaii provides a strong foundation of common purpose and trust for partnering with the public, tenants, contactors, staff and funders in improving our lives here.